MetaMask/metamask-docs/wallet/tutorials/react-dapp-global-state.md

 }
 ```

+With this Context Provider in place, we can now update our `/src/App.tsx` file to include that provider and wrap it around those three components.

+Notice the use of our paths `"~/utils"` to import our utility functions.

 :::note Why we are using TS Config Paths
-One configuration change we have made to this application is the use of `vite-tsconfig-paths`, which lets us load modules whose location is specified in the paths section of our project's `tsconfig.json` file.
+We have configured this application to use `vite-tsconfig-paths`, allowing us to load modules whose location is specified by the `compilerOptions.paths` object in our `tsconfig.json` file.
+Adding a path corresponding to the `./src/*` directory using the `~/*` symbol to represent it.
+We also reference the `./tsconfig.node.json` file in our `reference`'s array objects that correspond to `path`.

 We import `tsconfigPaths` from `vite-tsconfig-paths` in our `vite.config.ts` and add it to the `plugins` array.

-We have also updated the `tsconfig.json` to add a path corresponding to the `./src/*` directory using the `~/*` symbol to represent it.
-Finally, we add a `reference` in the `./tsconfig.node.json`.

 You can find additional information at [vite-tsconfig-paths](https://github.com/aleclarson/vite-tsconfig-paths).
 :::

-First, notice the use of our paths `"~/utils"` to import our utility functions.

-Nothing special outside of the creation of the Context Provider is happening in this file that we have not previously done is some form in our previous tutorial.

-With this Context Provider in place, we can now update our `/src/App.tsx` file to include that provider and wrap it around those three components.

 ### 3. Wrap Components with Context Provider

 Let's open the `/src/App.tsx` file, import our `MetaMaskContextProvider` and wrap that component around the existing `Display`, `Navigation`, and `MetaMaskError` components.

 Update the code in `/src/App.tsx`: